4 Steps to Financial Independence Through Real Estate Investing

 If your investment criterion is to only purchase properties that achieve a 15% cash-on-cash return, you will need to invest $433,333 to achieve your $65,000 a year freedom number.
 That can be purchasing one apartment building for $2.2 million (assuming it is a 20% down payment loan and you have that amount of capital available), but most likely, it will be a combination of single-family homes and small to mid-sized multifamily properties worth $2.2 million in total.
 For example, purchasing 22 duplexes for $100,000 each.

-Advice in Action #2 – How much real estate (number of units or overall value) will I need to achieve my freedom number? _______________
+Advice in Action #2 – How much real estate (number of units or overall value) will I need to achieve my freedom number and become a successful real estate entrepreneur? _______________

 Next, you want to create a timeline for how often you will purchase properties in order to achieve your freedom number.